 I reach for it constantly both for barbecue and when I’m grilling.
-It’s incredibly durable, has a large easy to read display that lights up automatically and most importantly, reads temperatures incredibly fast.
+It’s incredibly durable, has a large easy-to-read display that lights up automatically, and, most importantly, reads temperatures incredibly fast.

 ThermoWorks have included plenty of features that make this thermometer easy to use.
 Most importantly you get great accuracy and fast response times at an affordable price.
 That’s why we included it in our best all around instant read thermometer round up.

 - Press the power button on the back of the display, and the unit will turn on.
 It’s lightweight and nimble enough for this to be done with one hand.

 - Insert the temperature probe into your meat (or whatever you are cooking), and you will get an accurate internal temperature reading within 2 to 3 seconds (for the 4.5” model).

 - Remove the probe from the meat and wipe the probe clean, then place it back in the protective sheath until you are ready to use it again.
 The display will automatically turn off within 10 seconds to preserve battery life.

 The ThermoPop 2 is accurate down to less than 1°F and comes fully calibrated out of the box.
 I tested it against other instant-read probes in my arsenal and found it to maintain accuracy perfectly (which was no surprise because it’s a ThermoWorks product).

 How the ThermoPop compares against the Thermapen

 If you don’t want to spend more than $30 on a handheld thermometer, go buy the ThermoPop.
 But some of you are probably wondering what makes the Thermapen 3x more expensive and is it enough difference to justify the extra cost?

 |±1.0°F from 14 to 208°F, ±4.0°F between 392 to 572°F